- Jul 11, 2025

 How to reach:

-Devotees can reach the temple via Air, Road, and train, as Varanasi is well connected by different transport modes from numerous cities.
+Devotees can reach the temple via Air, Road, and train, as Varanasi is well connected to numerous cities by various modes of transport.

 See also: 15 most famous temples in Gujarat